-Recently, a friend of mine fell overboard - while boarding a boat at the dock!
+Not too long ago, a friend of mine fell overboard - while boarding a boat at the dock!
 Sound crazy?
-Not really - when the "victim" isn't wearing proper shoes... when he stepped on the gunwales and not into the boat... and when the wake of a passing boat (who shouldn't have been making a wake!) rocked the vessel strongly...
-In other words, things just go wrong at all the wrong times ...
+Not really - the "victim" wasn't wearing proper shoes... he stepped on the gunwales and not into the boat... and the wake of a passing boat (which shouldn't have been making a wake!) rocked the vessel strongly.
+In other words, things just go wrong at all the wrong times.
 Are you ready to deal with it?
+This column is about that.